guerzon/guerzon/README.md

 - 🔭 I currently work at a Dutch bank as a DevOps engineer.
 - 🧰 My current stack is [Azure DevOps + Ansible + RHEL] for Spring Boot applications.
-- 🌱 I’m currently learning Go and practicing Azure Pipelines.
+- 🌱 I’m currently learning Python, practicing Azure Pipelines, and working towards Azure certifications.
 - 💬 Ask me about Linux, RHEL, Google Cloud, architecting applications in Kubernetes, and DevOps tools.

 ### proficiencies